Roof Replacement Companies in Texas

 Most often seen on homes in Florida and California, clay tile roofing can work with almost any style of home.
 These tiles are incredibly durable, but also very expensive because of the complicated manufacturing process.
 Clay tiles are created by shaping and firing clay consisting of aluminum, silica, carbonaceous material, magnesium, water, and other natural components.
 Since the tiles are made from all natural, non-endangered raw materials, clay tiles (along with most of their production waste) are nearly 100% recyclable.

 Because clay tiles are created by extreme heat in a kiln, clay tiles are unaffected by the sun’s UV rays and have one of the longest life expectancies of any roofing system.
 If you plan to be in your home for a long time, the long lifespan and low maintenance of clay tiles can help offset the initial installation cost.
 If clay tiles are beyond your budget, concrete tiles are a great alternative.
 Concrete tile roofs have a long lifespan, are relatively low maintenance, offer great fire protection (Class A rated), and are resistant to problems that the humid Texas weather can have on roofing systems like mold, rot, and pests.
 Concrete tiles are also significantly lighter than clay, putting less stress on the structure of your home.

-Like metal roofing, foam roofing is often disregarded by homeowners because it is most commonly found on commercial properties.
+Like metal roofing, spray foam roofs is often disregarded by homeowners because it is most commonly found on commercial properties.
 Texans in-the-know are starting to explore foam roofing though because of its incredible durability and energy efficiency.
 Foam roofs are extremely water resistant and provide top notch thermal installation because when sprayed on a roof, it is seamless.
 There are no joints for rainwater to leak through to your interior or for air conditioning to escape from your home.
 Foam roofing is moderately priced, but the cost is offset by the savings you’ll experience on your monthly utility bills because of more efficient heating and cooling, as well as the lower cost of attic insulation.